Mount Gingenbullen burial mound - Aboriginal significance

 1841

-The earliest description of the Gingenbullen burial mound comes from a book published in Sydney during 1841 by Charlotte (Atkinson) Barton (1796-1867), former wife of James Atkinson of Oldbury who died in 1834 and, subsequent to March 1836, wife of George Barton.
-It was issued anonymously under the title A Mother’s Offerings to Her Children.
+The earliest description of the Gingenbullen burial mound comes from a book published in Sydney during 1841 by Charlotte (Atkinson) Barton (1796-1867).
+She was the wife of James Atkinson of Oldbury who died in 1834.
+Subsequent to March 1836, Charlotte was the wife of George Barton.
+Her book was issued anonymously under the title A Mother’s Offerings to Her Children.
 By a Lady Long Resident in New South Wales (Barton 1841 [1979]), and therein contained the following brief reference to the Mount Gingenbullen burial mound and associated scarred trees:

 The grave on the side of our hill must have been made at least 23 years ago [i.e. prior to 1818], and yet the carving in many trees is quite visible.
-(208-9)
+(Barton 1841, 208-9)

-In an extended discussion on death and burial practices, she also noted that the Aborigines were:
+In an extended discussion on death and burial practices, she also noted that the local Aborigines were:

 ....fearful of going near any place where anyone was buried ....
 We had an instance of that, when Dr. F. wanted one of the blacks to dig up the bones of a black who had been interred on our land many years before.
 The black man looked dreadfully shocked and exclaimed, "Too much garun me" (meaning frightened) "jump up white fellow long ago."
 You know they think the white people have once been black.
 (212-3)

-A Mother's Offering.... is the earliest published reference to the Gingenbullen burial mound, with Atkinson referring to it as a grave.
-The 'carved trees' referred to by her are known as dendroglyphs and were prominent in New South Wales associated with burial sites (Etheridge 1918).
+This quote highlights the Aboriginal belief in reincarnation and the reality of the spirit realm.
+A Mother's Offering.... is the earliest published reference to the Gingenbullen burial mound, with Charlotte Atkinson referring to it as a grave.
+The 'carved trees' mentioned by her are known as dendroglyphs and were prominent in New South Wales, associated with burial sites (Etheridge 1918).

 Carved tree similar to the type present at Mount Gingenbullen in 1853.

-The shapes and symbols carved in the trunks of living trees are indicative of ceremonial or place markings, as with burials.
+The shapes and symbols carved in the trunks of living trees are indicative of ceremonial or place markings, as with non-Indigenous burials.
 One of Charlotte's descendants, Belinda Murrell, has noted that: The carving of the trees symbolised that persons of importance were buried there (Forsyth & Murrell 2020).
+It has been reported that the marking on the trees often replicated the body markings of the individuals buried nearby.
 Similar to engraved tombstones, the dendroglyphs are, in fact, an early form of written language, or pictographs.
 Atkinson's comments would also suggest that the tree carvings were relatively fresh.
-It has also been reported that the marking on the trees often replicated the body markings of the individuals buried nearby.

 1853